Vietnam Family Adventure

 We arrive mid morning and will transfer to our hotel.
 Hue was once the imperial capital.
 We take a tour of the Citadel which also contains the Forbidden Purple City, modeled on the Forbidden City in Beijing.
 Badly destroyed during the Tet Offensive in 1968, a significant restoration project has occurred.
 A great idea in Hue is to take a trip into the countryside by car or better still motorbike.

 On the morning of Day 6 we take a scenic drive to Hoi An.
-Driving past Lang Co Beach and over the Hai Van Pass.(approx 4 hours) The picturesque port town of Hoi An, once known as Faifo, was an important trading town with strong south Chinese influence and connections.
+Driving past Lang Co Beach and over the Hai Van Pass.(approx 4 hours) Enjoy a market tour, noodle making demonstration and lunch at Oodles of Noodles, a Planeterra-supported project, the tour was developed exclusively for G Adventures.
+Former street youths that are part of this hospitality training program will help you prepare and cook a number of different types of noodles.
+This program helps these youths practice their English, increasing their skill-set and the amount of opportunities available to them in the tourism industry.
+Enjoy tasting these yummy creations while learning more about the local cuisine and this initiative which empowers street youths through skills and employment training.
+The picturesque port town of Hoi An, once known as Faifo, was an important trading town with strong south Chinese influence and connections.
 Explore this living museum of a town including the Museum of History and Culture, the Tan Ky house, the Japanese bridge the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the local delicacies.
 Hoi An is also a shopping mecca for tourists in the region – tailors can produce virtually anything overnight – clothing, silk lanterns, lacquer ware and other crafts abound.
 And for sun worshipers,Cua Dai beach is 4kms from town.
 Opt to support a Planeterra project and spend an hour learning how to make your own traditional lantern and support local Vietnamese with chronic disabilities.

 Day 9 Ho Chi Minh City (1B)